approots/xdatabase/README.md

-Extended Kohana 3 Database library (0.1)
+Extended Kohana 3 Database Library (0.1)
 =======================================

 This is a small library that extends and modifies just a few of the Database module's classes/methods.
-Since all features (but one) are optional, the module can be dropped into existing projects using Kohana's database module.
+Since all features (but one) are optional, the module can be dropped into existing projects that use Kohana's database module.

 Dependencies
 ------------